|Founded||Founded in or near Near West Side|

 The original section of Taylor and Oakley needed to finally close because the vast majority of the Near West Side neighborhood was black and became a really tough neighborhood as black gangs took over.
 Keeler and Drummond had become a completely Mexican neighborhood making Jousters and Gaylords a like move out of the area due to being outnumbered.
 Jousters also had to close down their Lakewood sets in Lakeview for unknown reasons.
 The Jousters were then left with just Hanson Park but heavy police presence began in 1985 when two members of the Simon City Royals were found violently murdered in the park.

 Just when the Jousters seemed like they were going extinct they were given new life by leaders “Omen” and “Bear” as they opened a section in Riis Park in the Logan Square neighborhood putting them back on the map in that neighborhood which is a major accomplishment for any gang to lose a territory in a neighborhood then come roaring back.
 The Jousters then had enough momentum to keep the Hanson Park territory in the late 1980s but now they would face new challenges as Latino street gangs poured into the neighborhood to face off against the Jousters for claim on Hanson Park.
-Maniac Latin Disciples, Imperial Gangsters, Latin Kings, Latin Brothers, Simon City Royals, Insane Unknowns and Latin Pachucos all came in to invade the park and the war was on but in the end the Taylor Jousters won the war especially after they closed the Riis Park turf in 1991 and all reinforcements were there in support of Hanson Park.
+Maniac Latin Disciples, Imperial Gangsters, Latin Kings, Latin Brothers, Simon City Royals, Insane Unknowns and Latin Pachucos all came in to invade the park and the war was on.
+Riis Park turf was closed in 1991 in 1991 because it was no longer a desirable turf for the Jousters and because the Chicago police began patrolling Riis Park heavily.

 The years of 1987 to 1992 were probably the best years in Hanson Park for the Jousters but as the white population in the area began to move out of the area the Jousters began to shrink in size making control of the park harder to obtain.
 The Jousters refused to join the People or Folk nation and they refused to sell drugs in the community, the Jousters actually opposed any gangs that did these things; however, without the Gaylord’s support in the area.

 By the mid-1990s the Jousters were severely outnumbered especially since most of their members had moved out of the area.
 In 1995 the Jousters stopped recruitment because they felt the area did not offer any more sensible recruits that would fit as good Jousters.
 In 1997 a decision needed to be made to either ally up with the Latin Kings and share the park or just completely disband, the vote by leadership was in favor of disbanding and the Jousters completely left Hanson Park as the Latin Pachucos became the dominating gang in the park.
+The Jousters also closed down their Brighton Park section my the mid 1990s.
 The Jousters now went completely extinct and even closed their only suburban section in Villa Park, the Jousters did leave behind a legacy as tough stone greasers.

 Please send in 1960s, 1970s, 1980s and 1990s pics!